Barbie in a Mermaid Tale: Plot

 Merliah Summers (played by Barbie) is a young, up-and-coming surfing star in Malibu.
-While participating in a competition, Merliah loses concentration when her hair spontaneously streaks pink, causing her to wipe out.
-While underwater, she discovers that she is able to breathe, and is approached by a talking, pink dolphin named Zuma.
+While participating in a competition, Merliah loses concentration when her hair spontaneously gains pink streaks, causing her to wipe out.
+While underwater, she discovers that she is able to breathe, and is approached by a talking, pink bottlenose dolphin named Zuma.
 Shocked by this turn of events, Merliah tells her grandfather Break what happened.
 Break explains that Merliah's mother is a mermaid and that Merliah was given to Break as a baby to raise because she was born with legs.
 Merliah leaves in disbelief.

 After telling her friends Fallon and Hadley the story, Zuma appears to the girls, confirming that Merliah is half-mermaid.
 Zuma explains to Merliah that her mother is Calissa, the previous queen of the underwater kingdom of Oceana.
 Oceana's current queen, Eris, Calissa's sister, is a tyrant who took the throne when Calissa went missing years earlier; Zuma hopes that Merliah will claim her birthright and usurp Eris.
 Merliah refuses, and in her anger throws the necklace she'd been wearing since she was an infant.
 The smashed pendant reveals a magical image of Calissa, confirming that she is alive.
 Merliah agrees to go to Oceana in the hopes that Calissa can make her normal again.

 On the way to Oceana, Zuma explains that the ocean is weakening due to Eris being unskilled at spinning Merillia—a magical substance that sustains the ocean.
-Merliah and Zuma sneak into Oceana during an "Eris festival," wherein Eris distributes Merillia in exchange for the citizens' adoration.
+Merliah and Zuma sneak into Oceana during an Eris festival, wherein Eris distributes Merillia in exchange for the citizens' adoration.
 In reality, the Merillia is spun by Calissa, who is imprisoned in the palace dungeon.